-During the past few years, the following societies/activities have been active within the Sixth Form.
-Details are circulated during term 1 of Year 12.
-If Sixth Formers wish to introduce a new idea or club we welcome this and they are encouraged to approach the relevant Sixth Form Head of Year.
-Recent activities include the following:
+During the past few years, the following societies/activities have been part of Sixth Form life at TWGSB6.
+Details about the activities are circulated during term 1 of Year 12.
+If students wish to introduce a new idea or club we welcome this and they are encouraged to approach the Sixth Form Team.
+Recent societies and activities include the following: